TonySo88/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

 A function is a piece of reusable code.
-A method is like a function, but exists within object oriented programming.
+A method is like a function, but exists within an object.

 3. What is closure?